nicolasspring/bt-probing-tasks/README.md

 ## General Remarks

+- The Perl scripts in [diversity](https://github.com/emjotde/diversity) by Marcin Junczys-Dowmunt were used to calculate values for lexical diversity.

+- [fairseq-states](https://github.com/nicolasspring/fairseq-states/), a fork of [fairseq](https://github.com/pytorch/fairseq) with added state saving functionality, was used to extract model states.

+- [fast_align](https://github.com/clab/fast_align) was used to align model translations with source texts.

 - [noisy-text](https://github.com/valentinmace/noisy-text) by Valentin Macé was used to add noise to back-translations.
-- [fairseq-states](https://github.com/nicolasspring/fairseq-states/), a fork of [fairseq](https://github.com/pytorch/fairseq) with added state saving functionality, was used to extract model states.
-- The Perl scripts in [diversity](https://github.com/emjotde/diversity) by Marcin Junczys-Dowmunt were used to calculate values for lexical diversity.